shiqidai1002/CSYE7374-Gender-based-Vocal-Recognition/README.md

 ### Slicing
 There are two reasons that we need to slice new-coming WAV files:
 1. To make sure the input data that is going to feed into our model has a uniformed shape, which means new-coming audio files with any lengths larger than the size of slicing window would be predictable for our model.
-2. To reach our goal--audio separation, we would like to predict on every period of an audio file.
-Then based on the predictions, we can give recommendation for the separation.
+2. To reach our goal--audio separation, we would like to predict every period of an audio file.
+Then based on the predictions, we can give a recommendation for the separation.

-To slice an audio file(WAV), we need to firstly calculate its duration by extracting the data frames and sampling rate.
+To slice an audio file(WAV), we need to first calculate its duration by extracting the data frames and sampling rate.
 ```python
 from scipy.io import wavfile

 rate, data = wavfile.read(fname)
 duration = len(data)/rate
 ```
 Then set a window duration, and based on that, calculate window size as well.
-In our project, we set the window duration as 10, which means we would predict on every 10 seconds.
+In our project, we set the window duration as 10, which means we would predict every 10 seconds.
 ```python
 sample_rate = rate #44,100 (44.1kHZ)
 window_duration = 10
 window_size = int(window_duration * sample_rate)
 ```
-Once window duration get set, we can set a step duration and calculate the corresponding step size.
-We set the step duration as 1/10 of window duration, which is 1 sceond.
+Once window duration gets set, we can set a step duration and calculate the corresponding step size.
+We set the step duration as 1/10 of window duration, which is 1 second.
 ```python
 step_duration = window_duration / 10  # 1s
 step_size = int(step_duration * sample_rate)
 ```
-This means the window will move 1 second by 1 second.
-It works like the kernel in CNN, but the difference is that our window do not calculate.
+This means the window moves 1 second by 1 second.
+It works like the kernel in CNN, but the difference is that our window does not calculate.
 It is just used to resampling.

 Now we can call the slice method to split.
 ```python